SchedulingKit

 Tips from high-performing accountants teams that optimized their scheduling workflow

-Stagger filing deadlines across the team so no single CPA owns all returns due on the same date
+Distribute filing deadlines across the team by client assignment so no single accountant is responsible for finishing ten returns on the same April date

 FAQ